crystal-ball/webpack-base/README.md

 ## 😍 Featureset

-- JS loader setup to transpile all source in the `babelLoaderInclude` with the `babel-loader`
+- JS loader setup to transpile all source in the `jsLoaderIncludes` with the `babel-loader`
-- Appropriate sourcemaps for dev vs prod builds
+- Sourcemaps for dev and prod environments
 - Handles adding scripts to `index.html`
 - Friendly errors
 - Dev server with hot reloading